ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ```

 ### Validate firmware version
-As some configuration options are firmware version-specific, validating that all Nodegrid hosts are running the same version is recommended.
+As some configuration options are firmware version specific, validating that all Nodegrid hosts are running the same version is recommended.
 The playbook `301_nodegrid_firmware_update.yaml` can be used to push the specific firmware version to all units automatically.
 It will check if the correct version is running on the system and, if required, will update it to the defined version.

 > [!WARNING] Required Settings
 >  Before running this playbook, check that the inventory details are defined in the company.yaml file, the following settings must be provided: